 I am trying to prepare the best hard boiled eggs for friends.
 My procedure is to boil them for at least 10 minutes over a medium flame, then I let them sit and cool down so I can peel them.
 Now isn't that the best procedure to use?

 There are dozens of ways to boil an egg, and your email piqued my interest.
 I searched the internet and found many people who claim to have the perfect method.
 While many of them sound good, there are often multiple steps involving heating, reheating, ice water, and cool running water.

 The method that I use is pretty simple and very similar to yours.
 Place the eggs in a pan and cover with cold water.
 The water should be at least two inches over the top of the eggs.
 Bring the water to a boil.
 Start your timer and boil the eggs for 3 minutes.

-Remove from the heat and let stand in the water for 12 minutes.
+Remove the pan from the heat and let the eggs stand in the water for 12 minutes.

 Thanks for writing,

 Timothy S. Harlan, MD, FACP, CCMS